julitiux/julitiux/content/posts/the_rust_programming_language.md

 # Chapter 4 Understanding Ownership

-Ownership is Rust's mos unique feature, and it enables Rust to meake memory safety guarantees without needing a garbage colector.
+Ownership is Rust's most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.

+## What is Ownership?

+Rust's central feature is _ownership_.
+Although the feature is straighforward to explain, it has deep implications for the rest of the lenguaje.

+The memory is managed through a system of ownership with a set of rules that the compiler checks at compiler time.
+None of the ownership feature slow down your program while it's running.